 The Academic Standing and Policies Committee is a standing committee of the Faculty Board responsible for dealing with issues of academic standing and problems with academic work.
-The Committee is comprised of two faculty members, one of whom acts as Chair, the Assistant Dean of Students, Heather Cole, and the Manager of Education and Equity Services, Helen Connop, who acts as a non-voting member and Administrator to the Committee.
-Ms. Connop presents applications from students to the Committee for consideration and issues the written decisions of the Committee.
+The Committee is comprised of two faculty members, one of whom acts as Chair, the Assistant Dean of Students, and the Manager of Education and Equity Services, who acts as a non-voting member and Administrator to the Committee.
+Applications from students are presented to the Committee for consideration and written decisions of the Committee are issued in writing.
 Decisions on applications to the Committee can be picked up from the reception desk of the Student Services Office in Room 200, Macdonald Hall.
 The jurisdiction and composition of the Committee is stated in the Academic Calendar.